kyalo-b/data-analytic-projcets/README.md

-# data-analytic-projcets
+# data-analytic-projets
-.this repository contains some of jupyter notebooks
+.this repository contains some of jupyter notebooks . all this projects are learning projcets as i strive to upskill myself.